michaelgrosner/tribeca/MANUAL.md

   * `wBBO` - `FV = ([best bid price]*[best ask size] + [best ask price]*[best bid size])/([best ask size] + [best bid size])`

-* `cxl?` - Enable a timeout of 5 minutes to cancel all orders that exist as open in the exchange (in case you found yourself with zombie orders in the exchange, because the API integration have bugs or because the connection is interrupted).

 * `apMode`

   * `Manual` - K.js will not try to automatically manage positions, instead you will need to manually set `tbp`.